Last Updated: April 22, 2012

 No run-time licenses or royalties.

 These tax planner spreadsheets are being made available free of charge.
-There are no limitations or time bombs in the spreadsheets.
+There are no usage limitations or time bombs in the spreadsheets.
 Please use them as you wish with our compliments.

 We welcome your feedback!
 Please let us know what your experience has been in using these spreadsheets.
 We pride ourselves on being extremely responsive to your concerns and suggestions!
 Click here to initiate email to us.